RickStrahl/WestWindWebConnection-Documentation/User-Guide/Security/Securing-your-Web-Connection-Installation.md

-﻿In addition to dealing with application based security you also need to thinK about securing your Web Connection installation.
+In addition to dealing with application based security you also need to thinK about securing your Web Connection installation.
 In particular, Web Connection ships with maintenance modules that are accessible through HTML interfaces which are Web accessible.
 If these interfaces are publicly exposed they can cause serious security risks to your online application.

 The first step is to understand that Web Connection consists of two components, which both expose administrative functions: